The Piano Lesson

 As unresolved hostilities eventually bubble to the surface, the family is visited by Doaker’s drinking buddy (Michael Potts) and by a preacher (Corey Hawkins) with eyes for Berniece.

 Doaker tries to intervene, as do specters driven by family legends.
-Indeed, each of the characters is haunted by divergent views of history and concealing ulterior motives.
+Indeed, each of the characters is haunted by divergent views of history that fuel ulterior motives.
 Washington (Tenet) leads a stellar ensemble cast as a big dreamer whose brash optimism masks inner turmoil.

 The film is immersed in amber-hued period atmosphere, with its working-class aesthetic and uneasy racial dynamics.